LBHackney-IT/social-care-recording/README.md

 ### Now

-- ~restore a step's saved data from the database~ (DONE)
+- **Autosave** when idle for more than 5 seconds
+- **Prefill** from core person data
-- submit a finished submission to the case viewer api
+- **Submit** to the case viewer api
+- Refactor APIs for better semantics
+- Error handling (redirect to 404 properly)
+- Protected routes (make sure everything checks for ression and redirect to /sign-in if not)
+- Staging site
-- write a script to convert a csv into form config
+- Write a script to convert a CSV into form config
-- add more flexible field types (date? repeater?)
+- Add more flexible field types (date? repeater?)
-- better error handling in the api (especially 404s)

 ### Next

-- autosave when idle for more than 5 seconds
-- prefills from person data
-- write cypress tests
+- Write cypress tests
-- 404 page (which users are sent to when looking for a step or submission that doesn't exist)
-- if form has one step, skip the task list
+- If form has one step, skip the task list

 ### Later

-- keep a proper version history for auditing
+- Keep a proper version history for auditing
-- replace "unfinished submissions" table with something more general-purpose
+- Replace "unfinished submissions" table with something more general-purpose
-- integrate with contentful for form config
+- Integrate with Contentful for form config
+- Group recording